trying1234/n/README.md

 This system recommends books by calculating similarities in Book Titles.
 For this, TF-IDF feature vectors were created for unigrams and bigrams of Book-Titles; only those books' data has been considered which are having at least 80 ratings.

 #### 2.7 Hybrid Approach (Collaborative+Content) Recommendation
-Hybrid recommendation system was built using the combination of both content-based filtering and collaborative filtering systems.
+A hybrid recommendation system was built using the combination of both content-based filtering and collaborative filtering systems.
 A percentile score is given to the results obtained from both content and collaborative filtering models and is combined to recommend top n books.

 ### 3. Libraries Used: